mybffjustin/joltkin-asc25/joltkin/projects/joltkin-contracts/README.md

 Directly manage and interact with your project using AlgoKit commands:

 1. **Build Contracts**: `algokit project run build` compiles all smart contracts.
 You can also specify a specific contract by passing the name of the contract folder as an extra argument.
-For example: `algokit project run build -- hello_world` will only build the `hello_world` contract.
+For example: `algokit project run build -- clear_deals` will only build the `clear_deals` contract.
 2. **Deploy**: Use `algokit project deploy localnet` to deploy contracts to the local network.
 You can also specify a specific contract by passing the name of the contract folder as an extra argument.
-For example: `algokit project deploy localnet -- hello_world` will only deploy the `hello_world` contract.
+For example: `algokit project deploy localnet -- clear_deals` will only deploy the `clear_deals` contract.

 #### VS Code
 For a seamless experience with breakpoint debugging and other features: